SuperOfficeDocs/contribution/markdown-guide/links-in-docs.md

 ---
+uid: links-in-docs
+locale: en
-title: How to use links in docs
+title: How to use links in docs so.topic: reference so.date: 04.19.2021 so.author: Bergfrid Dias
 ---

+# How to use links in docs

-This section describes how to use links from pages hosted at docs.superoffice.com.
+This section describes how to use links from pages hosted at `docs.superoffice.com`.

 We differentiate between links to content on the same page, links to neighboring pages, and links to external websites and URLs.